Barcelona Bucketlist: 20 Fun Things to Do in Barcelona

 Also located in the Gothic quarter is Bishop’s Bridge also known as Pont del Bisbe.
 One of the most photographed sites in Barcelona this place is most beautiful at sunrise when the light shines through the bridge.
 Finally, it’s quite difficult to photograph but if you play around with your settings and angles, the outcome will be *chefs kiss*.

 Parc de Montjuic

-Montjuic is an expansive park located in Barcelona city center.
+Montjuic is an expansive park located in Barcelona’s city center.
 It has many attractions including the Montjuic Castle, cable cars, the magic fountain of Montjuic, and the national art museum.
 What many people don’t realize is it’s extremely hilly.
 So you can best explore this park by taking a round-trip cable car (from the metro station you can take a funicular straight to the cable car entrance) up to visit the Montjuic castle.
 We then walked down to the magic fountain, which was under renovation and will be open in the summer (February 2022).
-Finally, check out fundació Joan miró which is the museum of modern art.
+Finally, check out fundació Joan miró which is the Museum of modern art.

 Montjuic Castle: old military fortress dating back to the 17th century.
-It has panoramic views of Barcelona and the entrance 5€.
+It has panoramic views of Barcelona and the entrance is 5€.

 National Museum of Modern Art: entrance 12€